 To be considered, charities should:

-- possess a philosophy that fits the FT brand: innovative, leaders in their field, global, trustworthy and honest in their approach
+- be innovative, trustworthy and honest in their approach

 - be registered with charitable status in the UK and ideally operate globally

-- be able to generate a large body of compelling news stories and features that have relevance to an FT audience
+- be able to generate compelling news stories and features that have relevance to an FT audience

 - be able to cope with – and benefit from – the amount of publicity the FT campaign will generate

 - prove that they have strong governance, financial and accountability structures